Adithyavj/MVCDataAccess/README.md

 # MVCDataAccess
-Application for #CRUD using MVC and SQL Server
+Application for CRUD operations using MVC and SQL Server